 When the Standby Power LED lights red, it indicates that there is power on the system board.
 Power-off the PC then unplug the power cord prior to installing any devices.
 Failure to do so will cause severe damage to the motherboard and components.

-- One 204-pin DDR3L SODIMM socket
+- Two 204-pin DDR3L SODIMM sockets

 - Supports 1333/1600MHz DDR3L SDRAM

-- Supports up to 8GB system memory
+- · Supports up to 16GB system memory

-- Supports single channel memory interface
+- Supports dual channel memory interface